chelnak/ysmrr/README.md

 # You spin me right round

-YSMRR is a simple multi-line spinner pacakge for your terminal.
+YSMRR is a simple multi-line spinner package for your terminal.

 ## Installing